Some links in this post may be affiliate links

 Pruning Anthurium luxurians is easy.
 Remove yellow and dead leaves to maintain the plant neat and tidy and also discourage pest and disease infestations.

-Cut the leaves at the base of the stem with a sharp sterlized knife or scissors to avoid unnecessary injuries which can lead to disease infestations.
+Cut the leaves at the base of the stem with a sharp sterlized knife or a clean pair of scissors to avoid unnecessary injuries which can lead to disease infestations.

 Anthurium luxurians propagation can be done during the growing season from from splits by plant division.
 Below is an outline on Anthurium luxurians propagation by plant division.